Python3pkg/ClipCloud/readme.md

 #ClipCloud

 ClipCloud is a program for quickly sharing files.
-Currently it consists of a command line program written in program that can upload files to Dropbox.
+Currently it consists of a command line program written in Python that can upload files to Dropbox.

 A GUI is planned, as well as the ability to upload elsewhere, such as a personal server via SSH.

-It has only been tested on Windows, and the ability to take screenshots is only supported on Windos because that part is written in C#.
+It has only been tested on Windows, and the ability to take screenshots is only supported on Windows because that part is written in C#.

 ##Arguments:
 - `help`: Display the help file.